javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 We can also wrap an object multiple times in different proxies, decorating it with various aspects of functionality.

 The [Reflect](mdn:/JavaScript/Reference/Global_Objects/Reflect) API is designed to complement [Proxy](mdn:/JavaScript/Reference/Global_Objects/Proxy).
-For any `Proxy` trap, there's a `Reflect` call with same arguments.
+For any `Proxy` trap, there's a `Reflect` call with the same arguments.
 We should use those to forward calls to target objects.

 Proxies have some limitations: